bocadilloproject/bocadillo/docs/topics/features/recipes.md

     res.media = {'ingredient': ingredient}
 ```

 The recipe is given the name `'tacos'`.
 This name is used to infer the path prefix for the recipe, i.e. `/tacos`.
-You can also pass a path `prefix` explicitly:
+You can also pass a path `prefix` explicitly (which must start with `/`):

 ```python
 tacos = Recipe('tacos', prefix='/tacos')